 Without awesome headlines – you have no traffic.
 And without traffic – you have no business.

 So let’s take the time to write better headlines and blog post titles.
-Here are 15 tips to write the perfect headline for your next blog post.
+Here are 15 tips for writing the perfect headline for your next blog post.

 While your headline is the first thing a user sees, it should be the last thing you write.

-The reason for this is because you need to devote enough time to writing the perfect blog post title.
+This is because you need to devote enough time to writing the perfect blog post title.
 Therefore, setting time aside for after the blog post is done makes it part of the post-writing process.